RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 }

-// If the contract inherits functions, you can also inherit their natspec
+// If the contract inherits functions, you can also inherit their NatSpec
 /// @inheritdoc Lendable
 function calculateAccumulatedInterest(address token, uint256 since) public override view returns (uint256 interest) {